Skip to main content

 Common Mistakes to Avoid

-Mistake 1: Trusting AI for inclusion decisions AI can rank and suggest, but you decide what's in your review.
-Justify every inclusion.
+Mistake 1: Trusting AI for inclusion decisions AI can rank and suggest, but you decide what belongs in your review.
+Every inclusion needs your justification based on your criteria.
+You're the expert.
+AI is your assistant.

 Mistake 2: Accepting AI extraction without verification Always verify AI-extracted data for key papers.
-Errors propagate.
+One wrong number in your table propagates through your entire analysis.
+Spot-check at minimum; verify key papers completely.

 Mistake 3: Using AI synthesis directly AI-generated synthesis lacks your analytical contribution.
-Use as starting point only.
+If you copy-paste AI drafts, reviewers will notice.
+Use AI to organize and identify patterns, then write the synthesis yourself.

-Mistake 4: Ignoring AI limitations AI can't access papers behind paywalls, may have outdated information, and can hallucinate details.
+Mistake 4: Ignoring AI limitations AI cannot access papers behind paywalls, may have training data cutoffs, and can hallucinate citations that don't exist.
+Cross-check everything with the original papers.

-Mistake 5: Not documenting AI use Record what AI tools you used and how.
-Many journals now require this disclosure.
+Mistake 5: Not documenting AI use Record what AI tools you used and how (e.g., "Elicit for screening and extraction, Atlas for synthesis").
+Many journals now require this disclosure in your methodology.

 Tool Recommendations by Review Type